 Moreover, its performance in 3DOD models does not match with state-of-the-art \textit{bird's eye view} (BEV) projections.
-Nevertheless, RV enables to produce more accurate detections on small objects \citep{meyer_sensor_2019, meyer_lasernet_2019}.
+Nevertheless, RV enables more accurate detection of small objects \citep{meyer_sensor_2019, meyer_lasernet_2019}.

-Exemplary approaches using RV are proposed by \citet{li_vehicle_2016}, \citet{chen_multi-view_2017}, \citet{zhou_fvnet_2019}, and \citet{liang_rangercnn_2020}.
+Exemplary approaches using RV are proposed by \citet{li_vehicle_2016}, \citet{chen_multi-view_2017}, \citet{zhou_fvnet_2019} and \citet{liang_rangercnn_2020}.

-\paragraph{Bird's Eye View} While RV discretize the data to a panoramic image plane, the BEV is an orthographic view of the point cloud scene projecting the points onto the ground plane.
+\paragraph{Bird's Eye View} While RV discretize the data onto a panoramic image plane, the BEV is an orthographic view of the point cloud scene projecting the points onto the ground plane.
 Therefore, data gets condensed along the $y$-axis.
 Figure \ref{fig:BEV} shows an exemplary illustration of a BEV projection.

 \citet{chen_multi-view_2017} were some of the first introducing BEV to 3DOD in their seminal work MV3D.
 They organized the point cloud as a set of voxels and then transformed each voxel column through an overhead perspective into a 2D grid with a specific resolution and encoding for each cell.
-As a result, a dense pseudo-image of the ground plane is generated which can be processed by standard image detection architecture.
+As a result, a dense pseudo-image of the ground plane is generated which can be processed by standard image detection architectures.